top of page

 The ranges are explained more in the other resources document for integration with the API.

-development by pioneers in body measurement and a consortium of international healthcare and
+BVI technology has been developed from over twenty years of research and development by pioneers in body measurement and a consortium of healthcare and scientific collaborators.

 The BVI Number range is between 1 and 20, so can be easily distinguished from the range for